 • Echohysterosalpingography (Echo-HSG)

 You can examine the patency of the fallopian tubes using ultrasound.
-The procedure also involves the use of liquid, but in this case, not a contrast agent is injected, as with HSG, but saline (sodium chloride).
+The procedure also involves the use of liquid, but in this case, not a contrast agent is injected, as with HSG, but saline solution (sodium chloride).

 Another feature of this method is that it is carried out only in the first phase of the menstrual cycle.